 The 2-stroke generator is the smallest and most compact.
-It is the one with the simplest engine.
+Moreover, it is the one with the most straightforward engine.
 That makes it to be a good option for portable generators.

 The 4-stroke only works with gasoline.
-It also produces less greenhouse gas emissions.
-It also has bigger power cuts: power increases with the available range of 4-stroke models and even more with diesel generators.
+Thus, it also produces less greenhouse gas emissions.
+However, it also has more significant power cuts: power increases with the available range of 4-stroke models and even more with diesel generators.

-In the 4-stroke sector, there are also those that run on gas (LPG, butane, propane) that emit less gas.
+In the 4-stroke sector, some run on gas (LPG, butane, propane) that emits less gas.

 Inverter Power Generator